jojoenco/Wolfson-WM8740-ARCAM-DT91/README.md

 The PCM2706 PCB has also the same connections on the right side.
 But I dont use the 5V connection, it gets power from the USB connection connected to the Pi.

+But it didn´t work directly.
+The WM8740 had to be set on I2S mode.
+So I lift up to legs of the chip and conneted it to 5V, Nr 23 and 28 of the chip.